 At Capgemini’s Veterans Employee Resource Group (VERG), it is one of our greatest honors to help find and recruit veterans who have the experience, skillset, and drive that will make them successful as they transition from the military to corporate America.
-Members of the VERG collaborate with each other across the country in order to host events as well as reach out to our fellow veterans in order to provide them with an opportunity to become part of the rapidly growing tech industry.
 Recently, VERG members Nolan Melson, Ken Nuehs, Lee Lopez, Scott Edwards, Michael Lockhart, and Merivis Foundation President Hector Perez were fortunate enough to attend the SXSW Job Market and technology conference in Austin, TX.

 SXSW Job Market